wenhao/mushrooms/README.md

 * path - string value as a plain text, regular expression.
 * query string - key to multiple values as a plain text, regular expression.
 * headers - key to multiple values as a plain text, regular expression.
-* cookies - key to value as a plain text, regular expression.
 * body
     * XPath
     * XML - full or partial match.